WeblateOrg/weblate/docs/admin/addons.rst

 Publishes translations into content delivery network for use in JavaScript or HTML localization.

-It can be used to localize static HTML pages or used to load localization in the JavaScript code.
+Can be used to localize static HTML pages, or to load localization in the JavaScript code.

-Upon installation the addon generates unique URL for your component which you can include in the HTML documents to get them localized.
+Generates a unique URL for your component you can include in HTML pages to localize them.
 See :ref:`weblate-cdn` for more details.

 .. seealso::